WATCH: Referee goes head-to-head with Ipswich Town midfielder

 Referee Darren Drysdale is under the microscope Tuesday after an encounter with Ipswich Town’s Alan Judge during a League One match on Tuesday.

-Judge looks set to be disciplined for his bid to win a penalty in a league match versus Northampton Town.
+It begins when Judge hits the deck in the 18 and looks set to be disciplined for his bid to win a penalty in a league match versus Northampton Town.

 [ MORE: Klopp on Liverpool’s win | UCL stats ]